Lawmakers who attended the president’s pre-riot rally are going to feel fundraising pain

 Other corporations like Facebook and Microsoft have decided to temporarily suspend all PAC contributions pending a review of their policies.
 Sen. Josh Hawley (R-Missouri), who pumped his fist at rioters outside the Capitol, has emerged with Sen. Ted Cruz (R-Texas) as the most prominent “enablers” of the insurrection, and the corporate backlash was swift and unambiguous.
 The greeting card company Hallmark, which is headquartered in Hawley’s home state, asked him and Sen. Roger Marshall of Kansas to return employee campaign donations, saying their actions “do not reflect our company’s values.”

-Now, other representatives of the group dubbed the “Seditious Caucus,” such as Brooks and Cawthorn who got even closer to the insurrectionist mob, are seeing calls for their resignation mount—along with the pressure on corporations funnelling dollars to them to take a stand.
+Now, other representatives of the group dubbed the “Seditious Caucus,” such as Brooks and Cawthorn who got even closer to the insurrectionist mob, are seeing calls for their resignation mount—along with the pressure on corporations funneling dollars to them to take a stand.
 A number of them already have.

 Rep. Mo Brooks

 Giant defense contractors are among the top donors to Brooks, a member of the House Armed Services and Science, Space, and Technology committees.
 Boeing, Northrop Grumman, and Lockheed Martin, three of the sector’s largest in the world, have each donated $10,000 to the Republican in the 2020 election cycle alone.
 Other defense companies like Raytheon Technologies and Honeywell International have also given thousands of dollars to the Alabama politician.
 Combined, the leading three defense contractors’ 2020 PAC donations to both House and Senate GOP objectors amounted to more than $1,900,000.
-Northrop Grumman halted their political action committee giving on Monday, and were soon followed by Raytheon, Boeing and Lockheed.
+Northrop Grumman halted their political action committee giving on Monday, and were soon followed by Raytheon, Boeing, and Lockheed.

 Since Brooks first ran for office in 2010, he has benefited from $36,000 in contributions from the PAC of Blue Cross and Blue Shield of Alabama.
 The association that licenses health insurance companies in states throughout the country issued a statement on January 8 stating they would “suspend contributions to those lawmakers who voted to undermine our democracy.”
 According to an internal email obtained by the Hill, the association also said it would not give its annual contribution to the National Republican Congressional Committee (NRCC).